elliot-100/britishcycling-clubs/README.md

     manager_page_load_delay: int = 5,
 ) -> dict[str, int]:
 ```
-Get numbers of active, pending, expired members from the club manager page.
+Get numbers of active, new, expired members from the club manager page.

 Specifically, returns the counts from these tabs:

 - Active Club Members
-- New [i.e. pending] Club Subscriptions
+- New Club Subscriptions
 - Expired Club Members

 This takes about 10s.